bansikah22/helm-charts/charts/docs/answers.md

 - `Answer`: Ledgers does not deal with certificate validation.

 33. Why do we require hotfixes?
-- `Answer`: When we notice bugs in a release of a feature, and it has 3 values.
+- `Answer`: When we notice bugs in a release of a feature, and it has 3 digits.

 34. How can we change the version of project in all the pom.xml files?
 - `Answer`: By running the release script, manually update the version in all the pom.xml files. or we can use a code